|

 Indian Hospitals

 AI facilitates predictive analysis of patient data, enhancing preventive healthcare practices.
 In a clinical trial involving over 6,000 patients, an AI tool predicted sepsis onset hours before symptoms appeared, giving doctors a critical head start.
 ML has also played a pivotal role in automating administrative tasks, with a vast majority of hospitals prioritizing AI for clinical documentation and data analysis to improve efficiency and patient satisfaction.
-This, in turn, attracts more patients and contributes to the overall demand for hospitals.
+This, in turn, attracts more patients and increases overall demand for hospitals.

 These advancements in AI and ML are not only making Indian hospitals globally competitive but also attracting medical tourists; India already welcomes over 2 million medical tourists annually, with more than 463,000 medical visas issued in 2024 alone.
 The increased adoption of AI and ML is transforming the Indian healthcare sector into a more patient-centric, efficient, and accessible system, thereby fueling the need for more hospitals.
 The integration of AI and ML in Indian hospitals is reshaping the healthcare landscape, improving patient care, and driving the demand for additional hospitals to ensure the delivery of quality healthcare services to all.